sysfce2/AviSynthPlus/distrib/docs/english/source/avisynthdoc/changelist376.rst

     computed from ground-truth linear RGB values converted through the active YUV matrix, giving accurate Cb/Cr coordinates at all bit depths including 32-bit float.
+- "ConvertToYUY2": rewritten to route all conversions through YV16 as intermediate format, using the full ``ConvertToPlanarGeneric`` infrastructure.
+  ``ChromaOutPlacement`` parameter added (was missing, present in ConvertToYV16).
+  All source formats (YV12, YUV420/422/444, planar/packed RGB, high bit depth) are now handled correctly. ``bits`` parameter accepted; must be 8 if specified.
+  See :doc:`Convert <./corefilters/convert>`.
+- "ConvertBackToYUY2": kept for backward compatibility; now forwards to ``ConvertToYUY2``.
+The pre-2.5 left-pixel-only chroma hack is no longer needed or applied; the YV16 lossless repack path avoids chroma resampling loss entirely for roundtrip workflows.
+- "ConvertToYV12" (legacy 8-bit name): the YUY2 fast-path shortcut is removed;
+  now routes directly through ``ConvertToPlanarGeneric::CreateYUV420``.
+  ``bits=`` parameter semantics corrected: the legacy 8-bit-named functions (``ConvertToYV12``, ``ConvertToYV16``, ``ConvertToYV24``) now check the *target* bit depth rather than the source bit depth, allowing high-depth sources when ``bits=8`` is explicitly specified.
+- 8 bit packed RGB formats are converted to planar RGB before 444 conversion.
+  Stop using direct rgb-yv24 conversions (16 bits were already converted for long time).

 Build environment, Interface